 Thousands are drawn everyday by the energy emanating from the earth at Machu Picchu, which is considered sacred to the Inca civilization.
 Machu Picchu Mountain’s summit was used by Inca priests to perform rituals on special dates.

 ***This is an optional trek within the Machu Picchu complex that does not include a guide.
-The climb is usually done on your own after you tour of Machu Picchu.
-If you require a guide, please request in advance.
+The climb is usually done on your own.
+It is no longer possible to do the climb on the day of your Machu Picchu tour due to the new entrance hours of 7am to 8am conflict with the Machu Picchu Tours.
+It must be done on a second day to Machu Picchu.
+The charge is $75 for the second day, If you require a guide, please request in advance.
 There is an extra charge for this extra service.

-***You must always respect the scheduled entrance times between 7am to 8am or 10am to 11am.
+***You must always respect the scheduled entrance times between 7am to 8am.
 If you arrive 5 minutes late you will not be allowed to enter!

 The amount of time to climb Machu Picchu mountain depends on how fast you hike and how often you stop for photos.
 It can take from 1 to 1.5 hours to climb up, which makes it 2 to 3 hours round trip.
 From the top you have incredible views of Machu Picchu and the last part of the Classic Inca Trail.